FindByPlate > USA License Plates > New Hampshire License Plates Lookup

 If you want to add a personalized license plate to your vehicle, you can look up available plate numbers online.

-The cost for personalization is $40 in addition to any standard registration fees.
+The cost for personalization is $40 in addition to the standard registration fees.

 For people with disabilities, special license plates and placards are issued by the DMV.